Guide Bushings & Adaptors

 All Leigh Dovetail & Box Joint Jigs need a router fitted with a Leigh guide bushing.
 Because the router industry isn't standardized, you may need an adaptor to fit the guide bushing to your router.
 Learn more >

-Router Bottom Size Review these router base variations, accurately measure your router base and email the following to Leigh at [email protected]:
+Router Size Review these router variations to accurately measure your router base.

 More on Guide Bushings